-TO: Finance Faculty (regular, visiting, adjunct faculty, and instructors)
+TO: Finance Faculty (regular, visiting, and adjunct faculty, and instructors)

 SUBJECT: Suggested Undergraduate Grading Standards for the Department of Finance

-This memo lays out the new Department of Finance policy on suggested grading standards in the undergraduate program effective Fall 2013.
+This memo lays out the Department of Finance policy on suggested grading standards in the undergraduate program effective Fall 2013.
 (Note that MBA program grading guidelines, described elsewhere on this website, are unchanged.)

-Our reputation depends in part on the ability of prospective employers to quickly ascertain that a student really understands financial policy and theory, and has the technical capability to use the tools learned in finance.
+Our reputation depends in part on the ability of prospective employers to quickly ascertain that a student really understands financial theory and practice, and has the technical capability to use the tools learned in finance courses.
 It is part of your responsibility as a faculty member at New York University to evaluate student understanding of the materials in your course with examinations or written assignments that are sufficiently demanding to reveal differential performance.
-At the same time, we understand that circumstances change and that grading policies should reflect these changing circumstances.
-Thus, these are the new suggested standards for Department of Finance undergraduate courses.